 SHRINK WRAP: Many soap makers prefer to use shrink wrap, a special kind of poly wrap.
 Its a clear material that makes soap look clean and fresh.
 It allows the details of your homemade soap to show through.
 Shrink wrap conforms around various shapes of soap, easily.
-Spencer’s Farm adds an attractive gold label affixed to shrink wrap with their company name, logo and contact information.
-The name of their homemade soap is, often, affixed with a different label.
+An attractive gold label affixed to shrink wrap can include the name of your homemade soap, your company name, logo and contact information.

 CELLOPHANE: A pretty good soap wrapper.
 It does breathe, but it yellows in color.
 It's often confused with poly wrap acetate, which does not breathe.
 You can't smell soap through poly wrap acetate.
 Shrink wrap is a special kind of poly wrap.
 Cellophane does not adhere to itself very well.
 You may end up with a bunch on the backside of your soap.